finntonwentworth/typogenetics/README.md

 The user provides an arbitrarily long input string, known as a strand,  consisting only of the four bases.
 Each pair of bases will 'encode' for an instruction, which can modify the original input strand.
 The list of instructions encoded for form a structure known as an enzyme.
 This enzyme will then start on a specific element of the user string, and begin executing the instructions in the order that they were encoded for.
-This continues until one of the stop conditions is met: either all instructions have been executed, or the enzyme 'falls' off the end of the strand.
+This continues until one of the stop conditions is met: either all instructions have been executed, or the enzyme 'falls' off one end of the strand.
 The program will then output the final modified strand or strands that were produced by the effects of the instructions performed.
 These strands can then be inputted back into the program to begin the cycle again.

 No true goal or end condition exists for the development of strands.
 Experiment to see certain patterns emerge from the different strand structures.
-One goal set out by Hofstadter in the spirit of GEB is to create a self replicating strand, that is one that reproduces itself after any number of cycles through the encoding and execution process, alongside any other output strands.
+One goal set out by Hofstadter in the spirit of GEB is to create a self replicating strand, that is to say,  one that reproduces itself after any number of cycles through the encoding and execution process, alongside any other output strands.

 ## Definitions